AlexanderReiswich/pragma-css/docs/guide/effects.md

 ### .responsive

-This class ensures that your image scales down to fit the available space on smaller screens.
+The `.responsive` class forces images to resize in order to fit the available space on smaller screens.

 <img :src="$withBase('/logo.png')" alt="Responsive image" class="responsive block centered">